 In this episode, we’ll be learning about a kind of wheat ducks love, not to eat but to hang out.

 Then we’re off to another duck playground - peatlands, peatlands that need preserving.
 Why?
 Because they’re great at keeping vast amounts of biomass from wreaking havoc on our climate.

 Winter wheat is a hardy strain of grain that can survive even a -40 winter as it hibernates under a blanket of warming snow.
 Warming snow?
 You’ll see.
 In the spring when other crops are barely in the ground, if they’re lucky, winter wheat is showing off its first leaves and then it grows like mad and attracts ducks looking for a nesting ground.

 DUC has been working to raise the profile/ dispel myths around winter wheat for years.
 They’ve been helping understand why is winter wheat such a duck magnet and why should we should care.
 To find out more about winter wheat, last April I talked to Lee Moats, a farmer in Riceton, Saskatchewan.
 We thought, with spring coming on it would be a good time to revisit that conversation.

-In this episode we’ll be celebrating, in our small way, World Wetlands Day, which is on February 2th.
+In this episode, we’ll be celebrating, in our small way, World Wetlands Day.
 This year that event is highlighting wetlands for a sustainable urban future.
 We’ll learn how those moist, mushy and fecund habitats do just that.

 Next up, twelve days after World Wetlands Day comes Valentine’s Day - which is mushy in its own right.
 And, it’s an event that’s a tad bittersweet for the lovelorn.
 It turns out that drakes (those are male ducks) have tons of techniques for a attracting a mate, and female ducks know just how to clue into the sometimes curious courtship rituals.